+Dry fire at the range is an excellent way to work on this.
 I had her dry fire the handgun a dozen or so times before loading up another magazine.
 Her next live fire rounds were much closer to the center of the target before.

 Live fire drills to fix anticipation and flinching